-On September 5th, less than three days after Hurricane Dorian moved north and away from the battered Northwestern Bahamas Islands, the Lady Pamela Sportfishing Team took the heavily-loaded Lois Ann across the roiled Atlantic to bring desperately-needed relief to our friends on Green Turtle Cay.
+On September 5th, less than three days after Hurricane Dorian moved north and away from the battered Northwestern Bahamas Islands, the Lady Pamela Sportfishing Team was chartered out and took the heavily-loaded Lois Ann across the roiled Atlantic to bring desperately-needed relief to our friends on Green Turtle Cay.

 As a kid growing up, my family and I spent a lot of time in the Bahamas.
 We’ve made lifelong friends who we call “family” who live on Green Turtle Cay.
 As we watched Hurricane Dorian park over Green Turtle, Marsh Harbor, Freeport and other portions of the Bahamas and batter the people and their homes with sustained winds greater than 185 mph and storm surges topping 15 feet, we knew that it was a disaster in the making.

 First Stop: Great Harbor

 We arrived in Great Harbor after a 14-hour journey to top-off our fuel tanks and to give our team a bit of a break.
 It also gave us a chance to take the pulse of the Bahamians and see what assistance we could render during our brief stay.

 As it turned out, Great Harbor was in rather good shape and we were able to bring on fuel with no incident.
 The locals were elated that we were making our way to some of the hardest-hit islands to help out.

 It took us another 14 hours to reach Green Turtle Cay.
 As we pulled in to what was left of the marina, we were humbled and awestruck by the destruction.
 We were also amazed at the resilience and morale of our friends who survived Dorian and remained at Green Turtle to try to get back to normal.
 Approximately 550 people remained on Green Turtle after the hurricane.

 Time to Get to Work